Uniqueness of the second eigenspace of the interchange process: Introduction

-Via \zcref{prop:eigrec}, the 2nd eigenvectors of the graph Laplacian $A^{(1)}$ generate \emph{some} 2nd eigenvectors of $A^{(2)}$, and then \emph{some} of $A^{(3)}$, etc. But does one get \emph{all} the 2nd eigenvectors of $A^{(k)}$?
+Via \zcref{prop:eigrec}, every nonzero raised vector obtained from a second eigenvector of the graph Laplacian $A^{(1)}$ is a second eigenvector of $A^{(2)}$, and the construction can then be iterated.
+But does one get \emph{all} the second eigenvectors of $A^{(k)}$?
 The following example says no.